 Dear Leila,

-From an etiquette perspective, it’s not OK to ask anyone to pay for a party in your honor.
-It’s something you have to wait for them to offer.
+You are doing a good job being considerate of your bridesmaids and their expenses.
+However, from an etiquette standpoint, it’s inappropriate to ask anyone to pay for a party held in your honor; you should wait for them to offer.

 If you have questions or comments about gift-giving or wedding etiquette, please leave a comment below or email AskCheryl@RegistryFinder.com.